-We visited a prison museum in country Victoria which was first built in the 1860s as a general prison it was quickly redesignated as a prison for the criminally insane - a role it continued to hold until as recently as the late 1980s.
+We visited a prison museum in country Victoria which was first built in the 1860s as a general prison but was quickly redesignated as a prison for the criminally insane - a role it continued to hold until as recently as the late 1980s.

-Outside, the guide on our tour pointed out one particular small patch of the tall, dark stone prison walls.
+Outside, the guide on our tour pointed out one particular small patch of tall, dark stone prison walls.
 This, he explained, was the only part of the exercise yard to receive sunlight throughout the whole day, so not surprisingly it proved to be a popular spot for generations of inmates to gather to escape the chills of winter days.
 They called it ‘The Leaning Wall.’

 This is where it happened.

-While our guide was busy explaining this a girl in our party of about eight or nine years-old suddenly exclaimed, "Ooo look - the stone is all shiny here".
+While our guide was busy explaining all this a girl in our party of about eight or nine years-old suddenly exclaimed, "Ooo look - the stone is all shiny here".